 When you become a disciple of Jesus Christ, you are a member of God’s family.
 Every spiritual child needs to become a part of a spiritual family.
-God is your heavenly father, and all Christians are like brothers and sisters of the same family. “…the household, which is the church of the living God” (1 Timothy 3:15).
-The household is not a building, and the “church” is not a place of worship, but a group of believers.
-(Ephesians 2:19-22)
+God is your heavenly father, and all Christians are like brothers and sisters of the same family. “…the house of God, which is the church of the living God…” (1 Timothy 3:15).
+The house of God is not a building or a religious organization but a group of believers (Acts 7:48-50).
+We are the church!

 - Worship: “Praise the Lord!
-Sing to the Lord a new song, And His praise in the congregation of the godly ones.”
-(Psalm149:1)
+Sing to the Lord a new song, [And] His praise in the assembly of saints.”
+(Psalm 149:1)

-- Fellowship: “and let us consider how to stimulate one another to love and good deeds, not forsaking our own assembling together, as is the habit of some, but encouraging one another; and all the more as you see the day drawing near.”
+- Fellowship: “And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as [is] the manner of some, but exhorting [one another]; and so much the more as you see the Day approaching.”
 (Hebrews 10:24-25)

-- Ministry: “for the equipping of the saints for the work of service, to the building up of the body of Christ;” (Ephesians 4:12)
+- Ministry: “for the equipping of the saints for the work of ministry, for the edifying of the body of Christ,” (Ephesians 4:12)

 Obligations We Have as the Church: